 Kundalini yoga and Tantra yoga are very similar yogic styles.
 However, the main difference is Kundalini yoga is physical and vigorous, whereas Tantra yoga is more spiritual and subtle.
 Tantra yoga combines mantra meditation, gentle yoga poses, visualization, mudras, and breathing, focusing on developing the qualities of love and devotion.

-The common misconception is that Tantra is about uninhibited sex.
-However, the term tantra is about how to use all your energies to make things happen, including sexual energy.
+The common misconception is that Tantra is about uninhibited intimacy.
+However, the term tantra is about how to use all your energies to make things happen, including intimate energy.
 One key difference between Tantra and other types of yoga is that Tantra teaches you to achieve liberation via the physical body rather than transcending it.
 Thus this type of yoga is about connecting deeply to yourself.

 Top 10 books on Tantra and Kundalini